How to Prevent Water-Borne Diseases

-Water, which can both give and take life, is a dangerous substance.
+Water, which can give and take life, is dangerous.
 Unclean and poor-quality water is to blame for about 3.1% of deaths worldwide.
-In addition, 80 percent of diseases are thought to be water-borne globally, according to the World Health Organization.
+In addition, 80 percent of diseases are thought to be waterborne globally, according to the World Health Organization.
 Alarmingly, one-third of India’s 600 districts are considered unsafe for drinking because their groundwater contains harmful amounts of fluoride, iron, salt, and arsenic.
-Fluorosis, a debilitating disease brought on by too much fluoride and a frequent ailment in northern India’s Rajasthan state region, affects about 65 million people worldwide.
+Fluorosis, a debilitating disease brought on by too much fluoride and a frequent ailment in northern India’s Rajasthan state, affects about 65 million people worldwide.

 Contaminated water may contain pathogens, including Hepatitis A and E viruses and E. coli bacteria, which can be spread from person to person by eating street food or touching food touched by someone with the virus.
 It might result in food poisoning.
-Dangerous illnesses include cholera and typhoid fever as a result.
-Meningitis, polio, dysentery, diarrhoea, and dysentery are other watery illnesses.
+Dangerous illnesses include cholera and typhoid fever.
+Meningitis, polio, dysentery, and diarrhea are other watery illnesses.

 Washing your face with dirty water can result in skin and eye infections like trachoma.
 Blindness or vision impairment can result from trachoma.